 The South Indianapolis Quality of Life Plan organization — which includes a paid full-time director, volunteer board, and representatives from eight neighborhoods and seven action teams (community building, connectivity, education and workforce, health and wellness, housing, Madison Avenue, and Shelby Street corridor) — will connect artists and leaders in Cruft Street Commons with projects and initiatives.

-The University of Indianapolis is a key partner with So Indy QoL as its original convener — before handing this off to Big Car in 2017.
-And UIndy will team up with us on Cruft Street Commons and expand partnerships like we have with the Social Practice and Placemaking graduate program, now in its second year and a full partnership with Big Car utilizing Tube Factory as a base of operations for classes, community interaction, and exhibitions.
+The University of Indianapolis is a key partner with So Indy QoL as its original convener — before handing this off to Big Car in 2017 (and now lead by Southeast Neighborhood Development or SEND).
+And UIndy will team up with us on Cruft Street Commons and expand partnerships like we have had with the Social Practice and Placemaking graduate program that utilized Tube Factory as a base of operations for classes, community interaction, and exhibitions.

 Why Big Car, why now?